Ranabor/CDC-2023/README.md

   - [ ] find features we want to use
 - [ ] make data viz
   - [ ] find chart ideas
-- [ ] make model to predit "bangability"
+- [ ] make model to predit whether song wouuld make a good club hit (Club compataiblity index)
   - [ ] use LLM
     - [ ] pass in the features and embeddings
-    - [ ] "is it bangable?" look at probability of yes
+    - [ ] "will it make a good club hit" look at probability of yes
   - [ ] look at cover art

 Control: Top 20 artists of club banger genre songs
-Experimental: Club bangers
+Experimental: Club hits

 Playlist IDs
 - 37i9dQZF1EIezLFyG0SSkJ